evkx/evkx.github.io/content/models/volvo/em90/EM90/_index.md

 ## Interior

 There is one seat type you can select in different materials.

+### Seats

 The seat layout is six seats with two in front, two captain chairs in the second row, and a two-seat bench in the third row.

-### First row seats
+#### First row seats

-Only one front seat type is available in the Volvo EM90.
+The Volvo EM90 offers a single type of front seat.

 The following functionalities are available on the **standard** seat.